 We have each been graced by the Lord for the service of others.
 If I hide the talents the Lord has given me, others are thereby deprived.
 Most of us need some encouragement to place our gifts at the disposal of others.
 Part of our Christian vocation is to give others courage, to encourage them.
 A couple of verses beyond where today's second reading ends, Paul writes: "Build each other up, as indeed you are doing."
 In these difficult times for the church, the ministry of encouragement is vital.
 Now is not the time to hide the Good News in the ground out of fear.
 Rather, it is a time to encourage each other to share this treasure so that the church may become all that God is calling it to be.

 The parable reminds us that we all have talents.
 Maybe not spectacular or dramatic like other people who get national or international acclaim; just ordinary, but nevertheless important.
 Experts say that the average person uses only a fraction of their talents.
 Here are three statements to think about:

 1. "I weep that there are so many missed opportunities for comforting, so many smiles withheld, hands untouched, kind words unspoken." (from Sheila Cassidy's Sharing the Darkness)

 2. "They also serve who only stand and wait."
 (John Milton: On His Blindness **)

 3. "Take the talent from him and give it to the one with five".
 In other words "use it or lose it".
 (Jesus)

 One of the main reasons why people do not use their talents is because they have been belittled in the past.
 To belittle is to put someone down, to make them feel small, lessen their sense of self worth.
 There are many ways of demeaning another person: cynicism, sarcasm, non-appreciation, taking for granted.
-The antidote to belittle is to lift people up, to encourage them to value themselves. (homily notes from Mgr.
-John O'Connell)
+The antidote to belittle is to lift people up, to encourage them to value themselves.
+(John O'Connell)

 When I consider how my light is spent